MikeHopley/ftl-ships-strategy/index.md

 Don’t wait on power before buying shields-4.
 Having two shields makes you vastly safer in sectors 1 and 2: many enemies will be unable to hurt you at all.
 Power can come much later; save for a weapon first.

 This strategy has a downside: it may prevent you from buying something useful in a sector 1 store, such as a great weapon.
 Sector 2 could have an awful layout that prevents you from finding any stores; or you might visit two stores and find only crew and augments.
-This is unlikely but possible.

-For that reason, there can be some benefit in delaying your shield upgrades slightly.
+For that reason, it’s sometimes worth delaying your shield upgrades slightly.
 There are two possibilities:

 * Get shields-3 immediately, but delay shields-4
 * Delay both

 You can also choose how long you delay them.
 You could delay just a few jumps, because you are circling around a store in the middle of the sector.
-Or you could be very greedy, and delay them until you reach a store at the end of sector 1 or even the beginning of sector 2.
+Or you could be very greedy, and wait for a store at the end of sector 1 or early sector 2.

 In my view, it’s usually not worth delaying shields more than a few jumps, and even then only in favourable circumstances.
 In many cases it would be best not to delay shields at all.

 The balance of risk varies by the ship.
 Some ships have safer starts.
 Some ships are more desperate for additional offence.
 Some ships have more stuff to sell at a store.
 As an overview, here’s what I currently think:

-* 15 ships should immediately buy shields-3 then shields-4, no matter what
+* 15 ships should immediately buy shields-3 then shields-4
 * 7 ships should **consider** delaying shield upgrades
 * 1 ship should **definitely** delay shield upgrades (Zoltan A)
 * 5 ships work differently (Stealth Cruisers, Zoltan B, Mantis B)

 ## Other strategies

 Engines-2 and engines-3 are useful and cheap.
-Fit them in when you can, but do not allow engine upgrades to stop you upgrading shields or buying an important weapon.
+Fit them in when you can; but do not allow engine upgrades to delay shield upgrades, or stop you buying an important weapon.
 At 15 scrap, engines-3 competes with shields-3, and I think shields-3 is almost strictly better.

 Note that shields-4 is **much** better than early engine upgrades, because it also lets you farm crew skill against enemies that cannot hurt you.
-10% free evade works out around 90 scrap value!
+10% free evade is about 90 scrap value!

-Piloting-2 can be tempting when you’re visiting lots of nebula beacons without a clone bay, for a [chance of a free weapon](http://ftl.wikia.com/wiki/Plasma_Storm_Incapacitated_Ships).
+Piloting-2 can be tempting when you’re visiting nebula beacons without a clone bay, for a [chance of a free weapon](http://ftl.wikia.com/wiki/Plasma_Storm_Incapacitated_Ships).
 But this is very luck-dependent.
 That 20 scrap is better spent on shields-3.

 Never waste early-game scrap on luxury purchases like medbay-2, doors-2, or Scrap Recovery Arm.